dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_static_content-->

-The *staticContent* resource allowes you to upload and retrieve custom logos used in DHIS2.
+The *staticContent* resource allows you to upload and retrieve custom logos used in DHIS2.
 The resource lets the user upload a file with an associated key, which can later be retrieved using the key.
 Only PNG files are supported and can only be uploaded to the "logo\_banner" and